 The study sought to understand the effects of THC and CBD (cannabidiol) on a rat’s willingness to think about, and undertake, a task.

-Twenty-nine rats were trained to perform in an experiment involving an easy challenge and a difficult challenge with the reward of a sugary treat on offer for a successful completion of the task.
+Twenty-nine rats were trained to perform in an experiment involving an easy challenge and a difficult challenge with the reward of a sugary treat on offer for successful completion of the task.

 Usually, these rats would prefer to take on the more difficult challenge due to the fact that there was a bigger reward at the end of it.
 However, when they were given THC, their desire to take on the harder challenge diminished, and they switched their attention to the easier tasks, even though there was a smaller reward on offer.

 The researchers then looked at the effect of CBD on the rats.
 CBD is, of course, an active ingredient in marijuana, and one of the most abundant, along with THC.
-It is believed to be beneficial in treating chronic pain, epilepsy, and even some kinds of cancer.

 Researchers found that there was no adverse impact from CBD on the rats’ decision-making skills or attention span.
 However, they also observed that it did not block the negative effects of THC – something that it was previously thought to do.